ReChronoRain/HyperCeiler/tests/home-dock-window/README.md

 First-show and actual geometry changes still carry their pose in WMS's transaction.
 `DockUnlockRevealTest` checks epoch alignment, duplicate events, expiry while hidden, rapid successive unlocks, and uptime-zero boundaries.
 It does not validate SurfaceFlinger transaction order or the actual Flutter icon trajectory.
+The AUTO_AIM tests do verify that only a fresh scene-3 sample from the current unlock epoch is accepted, that its projected scale maps one-to-one to the Dock matrix, and that the replay reproduces the launcher's logged `prepareUserPresentAnimation` and `UserPresentAnimation[prepare]` numbers for the settings row and all four Hotseat icons; visual phase/order still requires a device.
 Clock expiry is separate from final-pose submission: a persistent pending-pose flag survives repeated lost callbacks and is cleared only after submitting the resting pose.
 The tests also cover rise-only residue after opacity reaches one, cancelled reveals,